klay824/klay824/README.md

 - Mongoose
 - React

-## - 🔭 I’m currently collaborating on a DIY project manager app using the MERN stack.
-I am responsible for setting up React and several of the key components.
+## - 🔭 I just finished collaborating on a DIY project managemnent app where I was responsible for setting up React, backend aggregation, and a few key React components.
+I am currently taking an Angular course on Udemy and working on a social media app using the MERN stack.

 <br>